leoserodio/Python-Projects/Draft and Clash - 15-112 Term Project/Main/README.md

    - Once logged in, navigate to the **Sandbox** section of CS Academy.
    - This is where you can paste and execute the code.
 3. **Paste the Code**:
-   - Copy the code from ALL of the files into one singular file.
+   - Copy the code from ALL THREE of the files into one singular file.
    - Paste it into the CS Academy sandbox editor.
 4. **Run the Program**:
    - Click the "Run" button in the sandbox to execute the program.